 (Click the image to download.)

 How do you use it?
-Once a month enter how much you’ve spent and invested and it makes this graph.
-And when the lines cross you’ve reached financial freedom.
+Once a month enter how much you’ve spent and the total amount of your investments and it makes this graph.
+When the lines cross you’ve reached financial freedom.

 Just a heads up I’ll be in touch every week or so to let you know about new articles I publish.
 In the meantime, you can always contact me to ask questions, read more about me, and if you want to really stalk me, I’m on the Twitter and Facebook.